 Yes.
 Section 15 of the Peruvian Competition Act entitles the Technical Secretary to carry out raids, with or without previous notification, at an individual’s or companies’ sites.
 Copies of physical files, magnetic or electronic, as well as of any other documents, pictures or videos deemed relevant may be taken.

 In 2020, Indecopi published its Dawn Raids Guidelines to provide information about the exercising of these powers and about the rights and obligations that the companies have during dawn raids.
 Additionally, it is important to mention that due to the covid-19 emergency, the competition authority has also conducted virtual dawn raids.

 Has the authority imposed penalties on officers or directors of companies for offences committed by the company?
 If yes, please provide the most recent instances.

 Yes.
-The Commission can impose penalties on directors and workers of companies for their participation in infringements under the Competition Act of up to US$116,000 approximately.
-For instance, in 2016, after verifying that companies colluded to manipulate prices in five public procurement processes for supplying the haemodialysis service convened by EsSalud (a social security provider) between 2010 and 2012, the Commission decided – in 2016 – to impose penalties on the representative of the investigated agents for more than US$26,000.
+The Commission can impose penalties on directors and workers of companies for their participation in infringements under the Competition Act.
+As an example, in 2016, after verifying that companies colluded to manipulate prices in five public procurement processes for supplying the haemodialysis service convened by EsSalud (The National Health Social Security) between 2010 and 2012, the Commission decided – in 2016 – to impose penalties on the representative of the investigated agents for more than US$26,000.